 No matter what your current step count, bumping it up is totally possible.
 To be on the safe side, you should gradually increase the number of steps until you hit your target.
 Or you can combine walking with one of the following activities.

 If you are trying to lose weight through walking, one of the best things that you can do is to use a fitness tracker.
 This will help you keep tabs on your activity and motivate you to keep going day after day.
 The right activity tracker will be based on your individual needs; whether it’s step counting, sleep tracking or 24/7 heart rate tracking, there’s something for everyone.

 Essential reading: Top fitness trackers and health gadgets

-For weight loss, you should try and log in extra steps most days.
-Aim for five days per week at a minimum and try not to skip more than one day in a row.
-If you can walk that extra bit every day, that is even better because consistency is good for burning calories.
+For weight loss, you should try and log extra steps most days.
+Aim for five days per week at a minimum and try not to skip more than a day in a row.
+Consistency is good for burning calories.

 Its also best to move at a brisk pace.
-A recent study says most people don’t meet their goal, and that taking fewer steps may still bring health benefits, especially if you walk at a brisk pace.
-You may not lose weight, but at the very least aim to walk over 3,000 steps at a brisk pace and limit sedentary time in order to stay healthy.
+A recent study says most people don’t meet their goal, but that taking fewer steps may still bring health benefits particularly if you walk at a brisk pace.
+You may not lose weight, but at the very least aim to walk over 3,000 steps at a brisk pace and limit sedentary time.

 Sometimes overlooked as a form of exercise, good old-fashioned walking can improve your health, help you build stamina and burn excess calories.
 And remember.
-Sure, 10,000 steps is great, it burns nearly 500 calories.
-But if you follow that up by buying a Big Mac, you’ll still be back where you started!
+Sure, 10,000 steps is great – it burns nearly 500 calories.
+But if you follow that up by buying a Big Mac and Strawberry Sunday, you’ll be back right where you started!